#

 1. Personal Information (PI) sent to the wrong recipient (email, mail or other)

-PI being sent to the wrong recipient is a top cause of data loss that has been exacerbated by all of the different communication and collaboration channels in the modern workplace: multiple enterprise document management systems (e.g., SharePoint, OneDrive, Google Docs, Box, Dropbox, etc.), email, enterprise chat tools (Microsoft Teams, Slack, etc.).
+PI being sent to the wrong recipient is a top cause of data loss that has been exacerbated by all of the different communication and collaboration channels in the modern workplace: multiple enterprise document management systems (e.g., SharePoint, Google Docs, Box, Dropbox, etc.), email, enterprise chat tools (Microsoft Teams, Slack, etc.).
 It’s far too easy to send a sensitive file to the wrong internal user or someone outside of the organization, simply by picking the wrong name from a list.

 2. Unauthorized disclosure (unintended release or publication)